-It’s High Time to Bury Time Magazine's ‘Person of the Year’
+It’s High Time to Bury Time Magazine’s ‘Person of the Year’

 More recently, Time seems to be less concerned with merit than with drawing attention to the gimmick itself.
 David A. Graham captured this cynical self-importance nicely in TheAtlantic.com in 2012, when Barack Obama (surprise!) emerged victorious:

 “Time manages to get everyone to treat its warmed-over sweepstakes as a major news event, year after year.
 In doing so, it converts the press into a gigantic public-relations arm of Time Inc. … The process is immaculately staged.
 First, there was the goofy, perpetually gamed online nomination poll.
 Then came the hours of buzz Tuesday afternoon—artificially induced excitement propagated via Twitter hashtag.
 And today, there are the dozens of ‘news’ stories.
-It's not just Time and its corporate siblings at CNN, nor is [it] just media rags reporting it: Here are CBS, The New York Times, and ABC, all dutifully rushing to report the ‘news’ … Whoever devised this plan to get the magazine free publicity from its competitors was a genius.”
+It’s not just Time and its corporate siblings at CNN, nor is [it] just media rags reporting it: Here are CBS, The New York Times, and ABC, all dutifully rushing to report the ‘news’… Whoever devised this plan to get the magazine free publicity from its competitors was a genius.”

 In any event, as Time has stretched to maintain interest in its shopworn shtick, the results have lately been embarrassing.
 “Bizarre” is what the New York Daily News retroactively called the 1982 selection of “The Computer” as “Machine of the Year.”
 There was widespread head scratching over “Endangered Earth” as “Planet of the Year” in 1988, and for good reason.
 By all rights, Terra not-so-firma should have won back in 1970, when Earth Day debuted and environmentalism was suddenly a screaming front-page story.